rredwiz/rredwiz/README.md

 </ul>
 </details>
 <details>
-<summary>What are my goals?</summary>
+<summary>🎉 What are my goals?</summary>

 <ul>
-<li>My main goal is learning and consistently putting in the effort to be better every day.</li>
+<li>🚀 My main goal is learning and consistently putting in the effort to be better every day.</li>
 <li>🎇 If you wish to collaborate on a project, contact me!</li>
 </ul>
 </details>